adamyg/mcwin32/README.md

 ## Installation

 Recent distributions are now bundled with an installer, the following shall prompt and then check for available upgrades.
+Note: Automatic checks wont occur at this time; functionality staged for a later release.

 ```
 mcupdater force